-An apprenticeship is another government-funded personal training course which is a type of study programme that combines both on the job training and studying for qualification into one process.
+An apprenticeship is another government-funded personal training course which is a type of study program that combines both on-the-job training and studying for qualification into one process.
 Apprenticeships can vary in study days versus working days but the standard is usually one day of study at a college and the rest of the week in your place of work.

-Depending on the route you want to take there are several apprenticeships available and require different entry levels, the majority of them require you to have a GCSE or equivalent in Maths and English.
-You can then choose to study a Level 2 qualification to become a fitness instructor or a level 3 qualification to become a personal trainer.
+Depending on the route you want to take there are several apprenticeships available that require different entry levels, the majority of them require you to have a GCSE or equivalent in Maths and English.
+You can then choose to study a Level 2 qualification to become a fitness instructor or a Level 3 qualification to become a personal trainer.

 The agreement of a student loan scheme is based on your income once you start working, when you earn over a certain amount you will start paying this back.
 At this point, the repayments are very small and can be somewhere between £10-£15 a month.

 Most training providers will carry out credit checks on the basis of needing to meet particular criteria to apply for different payment methods.
 When applying for a government-funded personal training course non of these checks are carried out, making it solely based on your wanting to learn and become qualified without being limited by your financial situation.